GreenMind creates authoritative and detailed guides to the things you're curious about.

 Those spiny legs serve as a good identifying characteristic and are used as a kind of a basket to catch flying insects.
 Lynx spiders have excellent vision, with six of their eight eyes arranged in a hexagon—another good identifying characteristic.

 Lynx Spider Facts

 What is the spider's scientific name?
 Lynx spiders are in the family Oxyopidae.

-Is the spider dangerous?
-No -- lynx spiders are harmless to humans.
+Is the lynx spider dangerous?
+No—they are harmless to humans.

 What is the spider's habitat?
-Lynx spiders do not typically spin webs -- they prowl for prey on flowers and foliage.
+They do not typically spin webs.
+Instead, they prowl for prey on flowers and foliage.

 What interesting habits does it have?
 Lynx spiders are one of very few spider species that have exhibited social behavior.

 This cobweb spider is one of the most common arachnids in temperate regions.
 You almost certainly have them in your house!
 Their coloring is variable but the size, shape, and characteristics of their web will help you know one when you see one.
 Some of the darker individuals could be taken for the more dangerous black widow, but only the black widow has the both a shiny black body and bright red markings.

 What is the spider's scientific name?
 There are many kinds of spiders that are sometimes called "house spiders," but one of the most common in the U.S. is the American house spider, Parasteatoda tepidariorum, a kind of cobweb spider.